Mercury Retrograde Conjunct Sun – A new Mercury Cycle Begins

 Take your time to focus on a project you want to undertake.
 Follow these 3 steps to identify your project and plan it according to the Mercury cycle:

 1) Consider your current priorities.
 These priorities should not require a long time to complete.
-Getting a master’s degree, building a house, personal transformation will take longer than 4 months.
+Getting a master’s degree, building a house, a profound personal transformation will take longer than 4 months.

 Similarly, your Mercury project should require enough time so you don’t complete it in a few days only – for example writing an article, finishing a presentation or learning how to cook a new dish.